yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-13-Solution-of-First-Order-Linear-ODE.md

 When $c=0$, we get the **trivial solution** $y(x)=0$.

-## Nonhomogeneous Linear Ordinary Differential Equations
+## Nonhomogeneous Linear Ordinary Differential Equation
-If $r(x)\not\equiv 0$ for the interval $J$, it is called **nonhomogeneous**.
+If $r(x)\not\equiv 0$ in the interval $J$, it is called **nonhomogeneous**.
 It is known that the nonhomogeneous linear ordinary differential equation (1) has an integrating factor that depends only on $x$.
 This integrating factor $F(x)$ can be found using equation (11) from the [method of finding integrating factors](/posts/Exact-Differential-Equation-and-Integrating-Factor/#method-of-finding-integrating-factors), or it can be found directly as follows.

 Multiplying equation (1) by $F(x)$, we get